-ERCOT has one revolving line of credit with JPMorgan Chase Bank which was entered into in June 2012.
-This facility is primarily used for short term working capital needs, has a maximum amount of available credit of \$125,000 and expires on June 29, 2014.
-As of December 31, 2012, there was no debt outstanding under this line of credit.
+ERCOT has one revolving line of credit with JPMorgan Chase Bank that was entered into in June 2012 and amended in December 2013.
+This facility is primarily used for short-term working capital needs, has a maximum amount of available credit of \$125,000, and expires on December 31, 2015.
+As of December 31, 2013, there was no debt outstanding under this line of credit.

-The interest rate on this facility is based on prime rate, a Eurodollar based rate, or other rate as described in the debt agreements.
-The contractual rate of interest on the revolving line of credit's outstanding balance was 0.81% at December 31, 2012.
-Additionally, at December 31, 2012, ERCOT pays a commitment fee of 0.12% on the unused portion of the \$125,000 revolving credit facility.
-During 2012 and 2011, ERCOT incurred commitment fees totaling \$155 and \$208, respectively, in connection with its debt facilities.
+The interest rate on this facility is based on the prime rate, a Eurodollar based rate, or other rate as described in the debt agreements.
+The contractual rate of interest on the revolving line of credit's outstanding balance was 0.77% at December 31, 2013.
+Additionally, at December 31, 2013, ERCOT pays a commitment fee of 0.12% on the unused portion of the \$125,000 revolving credit facility.
+During 2013 and 2012, ERCOT incurred commitment fees totaling \$190 and \$155, respectively, in connection with its debt facilities.
 The revolving line of credit has several debt covenants, the most restrictive of which limits ERCOT's indebtedness.
-At December 31, 2012, the revolving line of credit had \$124 of unamortized debt issuance costs and ERCOT was in compliance with its debt covenants for this facility.
+At December 31, 2013, the revolving line of credit had \$34 of unamortized debt issuance costs, and ERCOT was in compliance with its debt covenants for this facility.